MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

   -   Users will not receive revisions and updates for applications that are published to the Application Catalog.
 But they will see changes to application information in the Application Catalog.

-  -   If you remove an application deployment after the client has installed the application from the Application Catalog, clients continue to check that the application is installed for up to 2 days.
+  -   If you remove an application deployment after the client has installed the application from the Application Catalog, clients continue to check that the application is installed for up to two days.

    In addition, when this setting is **False** or **No**, users will not receive required applications that you deploy to users or any other management tasks in user policies.